haoyxu123/Assignment6/README.md

 # Assignment6
 This is creating linear regression model for CSV 'Boston".
 Creating linear regression models for concurrency and non-concurrency and comnpare thier execution time by running the each program 100 times

 The execution time of non-currency program is longer than concureency's.
+The total execution time for 100 runs in nonconcurrency program takes 166.4593ms and the average per run is 1.664593ms.The total execution time for 100 runs in concurrency program tkaes 118.7686ms and the average per run is 1.187686ms.

 # Advantage of Concureency
 Increased Efficiency: Concurrency enables multiple processes to be executed simultaneously, which can significantly reduce the time required for large computations, such as training and testing multiple machine learning models.